THM-MoTE/ModelicaScriptingTools.jl/README.md

-# MOdelica Scripting Tools for Julia (MoST.jl)
+# ModelicaScriptingTools.jl

-This project contains utility functions to improve the usability of [OMJulia](https://github.com/OpenModelica/OMJulia.jl).
+ModelicaScriptingTools.jl (or short MoST.jl) contains utility functions to improve the usability of [OMJulia](https://github.com/OpenModelica/OMJulia.jl).
 This currently includes the following main features:

 * Easy setup of `OMCSession` with configurable output and model directory